 Days after Vetrano was found dead, the NYPD increased its reward offered to $25,000.
 On Aug.
 23, the city’s reward was raised again to $35,000, which includes $10,000 from the mayor’s office.

-Vetrano’s family, including her parents Cathy and Phil Vetrano, have gone one step further and created a GoFundMe Web page, quickly generating contributions.
+Vetrano’s family, including her parents Cathy and Phil Vetrano, went one step further and created a GoFundMe Web page, quickly generating contributions.

 Just one day after the page was created on Aug.
 9, it had surpassed it’s goal of $100,000.
 And by Oct.
 12, the fund had raised more than $283,000 and been shared over 15,000 times on social media.

 As of Aug.
 23, the family’s reward — originally set at $100,000 — was increased to $200,000.
-Her family has said on the fundraising page that the extra money raised will be donated to causes like “keeping areas like the one where she died safe,” plus memorials, scholarships, runs, animal shelters and more.
+Her family had said on the fundraising page that the extra money raised will be donated to charity.

 On Aug.
 16, Vetrano’s friends and family gathered to retrace her steps, in what her father, Phil Vetrano, called on the GoFundMe page “the train of tears.”
 He said it was the first of many events to honor her life.